Pantagrueliste/ScrapingToolkit/README.md

 # Scrapingtoolkit
 `Scrapingtoolkit` is a collection of scripts I developed to scrape databases in the digital humanities.
-The scripts have been used for very specific purposes and chances are you will need to adapt them in order to obtain what you want.
+The scripts have been used for very specific purposes and chances are you will need to adapt them in order to obtain the desired output.
 Before you do so, I recommend you try the excellent [trafilatura](https://github.com/adbar/trafilatura).
-To adapt the code, feel free to fork this repository.
+If you want to adapt the code, feel free to fork this repository.
-As of 10/01/2023, `Scrapingtoolkit` includes two folders:
+As of 10/01/2023, `Scrapingtoolkit` includes three folders:
  - `MIAscraper`
  - `Wikisource scraper`
  - `Gutenberg scraper`